natecollins/cfgbackup/README.md

 **Manually Reseting a Job**
 While the simplest way to fix a failed/dead job is to use the `reset` command, you can also manually reset a job.
 To reset a job:
- - Ensure the cfgbackup and and child processes are killed
+ - Ensure the main cfgbackup process and any child processes are killed
  - Remove the `PID_FILE` from the `TARGET_DIR`
- - For rotationals, rename the `RUNNING_DIRNAME` back to be the oldest backup of your `MAX_ROTATIONS`
+ - For rotationals, rename the `RUNNING_DIRNAME` back to be the oldest backup subdir of your `MAX_ROTATIONS`

 Special Circumstances